Rajpratik71/linux-manPages/wpa_supplicant.md

          · PMKSA caching

 AVAILABLE DRIVERS
        A  summary  of  available  driver backends is below.
 Support for each of the driver backends is chosen at wpa_supplicant compile time.
-For  a list  of supported driver backends that may be used with the -D option on your system, refer to the help output of  wpa_supplicant  (wpa_sup‐ plicant -h).
+For a list of supported driver backends that may be used with the -D option on your system, refer to the help output of wpa_supplicant (wpa_supplicant -h).

        wext   Linux wireless extensions (generic).